All posts by happyholistichealth

 Smith Jones, Susan, Health Bliss: 50 Revitalizing NatureFoods and Lifestyle Choices to Promote Vibrant Health, Kindle ed, 2008

-Gallstones are a common condition and gallbladder removal is one of the most commonly performed surgeries in Australia, where about 18,000 are performed using keyhole surgery each year.
+Gallstones are common and gallbladder removal is one of the most commonly performed surgeries in Australia, where about 18,000 are performed using keyhole surgery each year.

 The gallbladder is a small pear shaped pouch-like organ in the upper abdomen just under the liver, that works alongside the liver to digest foods and eliminate toxins.
-It is responsible for breaking down fats, mostly cholesterol, so that they can be absorbed through the walls of the small intestine.
+It is responsible for breaking down fats, mostly cholesterol, so they can be absorbed through the walls of the small intestine.

 Bile is made in your liver from recycled red blood cells, cholesterol and bile salts (minerals).
 The bile then passes from your liver into the bile duct and gallbladder which acts as a storage house.
 Here the bile is concentrated ready to be released when it is required.
 After a fatty meal more bile is needed to digest the extra fat and can be released quickly from the gallbladder into the intestine to help with digestion.

 When your gallbladder is not functioning well it can affect your energy level, your weight, exacerbate thyroid conditions, cause bloating, gas and stomach pain and other miscellaneous pains.
-But many people nowadays have poorly functioning digestive systems and often regard many of these symptoms as being normal.
+But many people nowadays have poorly functioning digestive systems and often they regard many of these symptoms as being normal.

-Many people have gallstones and are not even aware of them as they have no obvious symptoms.
+Many people who have gallstones and are not even aware of them as they have no obvious symptoms.
 But for some the presence of gallstones can cause excruciating pain and other symptoms.

-Bile is usually liquid, but when the different components are out of balance the bile hardens and over time forms gallstones.
+Bile is usually liquid, but when its different components are out of balance the bile hardens and over time forms gallstones.
 They can be the result of insufficient amounts of bile or an excess of cholesterol (fat) in the bile.
 At first the fat clumps to form a sludge.
 With time this sludge thickens to become first ‘sand’, then ‘gravel’ until eventually the ‘gravel’ becomes one or more gallstones, which can be as big as a golf ball.
-They form in the liver and most of them are carried through into the common bile duct on their way to the small intestine.
+They form in the liver, and most are carried through into the common bile duct on their way to the small intestine.

-Problems arise as the gallstones pass from the liver through the common bileduct.
-When a stone begins to make its way down this tube the result can be what is known as biliary colic.
+Problems arise as the gallstones pass from the liver through the common bile duct.
+When a stone begins to travel down this tube the result can be what is known as biliary colic.
 Pain suddenly starts under the ribs on the right side, sometimes radiating up into the back, getting steadily worse for a few hours until the stone passes out of the bile duct and into the intestines.
 It can be accompanied by sweating, vomiting and great restlessness.
 The attack passes, but will recur again later.

-The next stage of gallbladder disease, cholecystitis, is similar to biliary colic but involves inflammation and fever and vomiting.
+The next stage of gallbladder disease, cholecystitis, is similar to biliary colic but involves inflammation, fever and vomiting.
 The pain is often stronger and lasts longer and jaundice occurs if the stone becomes stuck along the way.
 If the stone gets impacted in the neck of the gallbladder it impedes the flow of bile and the gallbladder eventually becomes infected.
 This is when a major attack occurs, often requiring surgery.

 After the gallbladder is removed the bile drips steadily into your intestines.
-Because there is no longer anywhere to store it, there are no reserves for the body to draw on if it has to digest a greater amount of fat so it becomes vital not to eat large amounts of fat that will overwhelm the system.
+Because there is no longer anywhere to store it, there are no reserves for the body to draw on if it has to digest a greater amount of fat so it becomes important to not eat large amounts of fat that will overwhelm the system.

 There are a number of factors that make you more susceptible to gallstones.

-• They are twice as common in women than men.
+• Gallstones are twice as common in women than men.

 • It seems that oestrogen plays a role and having more children puts you more at risk.